-- providing outstanding teaching and promoting achievement - delivering a broad, balanced and relevant curriculum - having regard for the preferences and needs of all learners - valuing Boys as individuals, respecting their rights and beliefs - raising aspirations and equipping Boys with life skills - promoting the value of a healthy lifestyle - a whole-school ethos based on trust, fairness and respect - making all Boys feel welcome irrespective of race, colour, creed or impairment - having high ambitions for our Boys and expecting them to participate and achieve in every aspect of school life
+- providing outstanding teaching and promoting achievement through personal development - delivering a broad, balanced and relevant curriculum - having regard for the preferences and needs of all learners - valuing pupils as individuals, respecting their rights and beliefs - raising aspirations and equipping pupils with life skills - promoting the value of a healthy lifestyle - a whole-school ethos based on trust, fairness and respect - making all pupils feel welcome irrespective of race, colour, creed or impairment - having high ambitions for our pupils and expecting them to participate and achieve in every aspect of school life

-At Bramfield House School baseline assessments are carried out on all Boys to ensure that all have a good understanding of the aptitudes, needs and prior attainment of the Boys.
+At Bramfield House School baseline assessments are carried out on all pupils to ensure that all teachers and support staff have a good understanding of the aptitudes, needs and prior attainment of the pupils.
 Baseline assessments are undertaken in all subjects alongside CAT4 and Literacy, Numeracy and Spelling.